jb4ahim/namnam_platform_deploy/apps/customer_api/CUSTOMER_API_DOCUMENTATION.md

 4. **Protected Routes**: Include JWT token in `Authorization: Bearer <token>` header

 > Reality check: `send-otp` currently returns `200` with an empty body; `verify-otp` returns either token pair for existing users or `{ isRegistered: false, verifyToken, expiresAt }` for new users; `register` requires `verifyToken` from the previous step and returns a token pair (no user object).
+> Postman: collection includes a `refreshToken` variable and profile endpoints; refresh body property must be `token`.

 ### Token Management